-I am Professor of Imperial and Military History at King’s College London and a Visiting Fellow at Kellogg College, Oxford.
-I’m also a fellow of the Royal Historical Society and the Higher Education Academy.
-I’ve published widely on aspects of British imperial history, with a special interest in the Empire during times of war and with regional specialisms in the history of Africa, the Indian Ocean, and the Middle East.
+I am Professor of Imperial and Military History at King’s College London, and a Visiting Fellow at Kellogg College, Oxford and Associate Member of the Oxford History Faculty.
+I’m also a Fellow of both the Royal Historical Society and the Higher Education Academy, and an Associate of the Imperial War Museum Institute.
+In terms of my academic interests, I’ve published widely on aspects of British imperial history, focusing on the Empire during times of war and with regional specialisms in the history of Africa, the Indian Ocean, and the Middle East.
 I’ve also written about the popular culture of the British Empire, the Empire’s built environment, and Winston Churchill, and contributed entries to the Dictionary of National Biography.

 The main thrust of my work investigates the imperial nature of the Second World War (see my essay on empires at war).
 Specifically, it looks at the history of the British Empire and the Second World War.
 I argue that colonial people, infrastructure, and resources were vital to the British and Allied war effort but have yet to be properly incorporated into our understanding of the conflict (see my ideas for a new research agenda focusing on the war’s impact on people and places beyond the main belligerents).